-If you were receiving regular benefits and your illness or injury reoccurs within 12 months of your return to work and you need to make a claim, we will treat the second claim as a continuation of the original claim.
-This means we will not apply the waiting period again and your new claim will resume on the same basis as the previous claim.
+If your illness or injury reoccurs within 12 months of going back to work and you need to make a claim, we will treat the second claim as a continuation of your original claim.
+This means we will not apply the waiting period again and your claim will restart on the same basis as the original one.